DustinScharf/linopt/README.md

 0,1,<=,9
 ```

+Every line needs to contain the same number of elements and the header line is necessary.

-Just create a file like ``my_problem.csv`` and enter your own problem.
+**Just create a file like ``my_problem.csv`` and enter your own problem.
-Then save it in the same folder / directory where all other linopt files are.
+Then save it in the same folder / directory where all other linopt files are.**

 <hr>